Skip navigation

 Standard

-The physiotherapist complies with infection prevention and control measures to support the health and safety of clients, health-care providers, her/himself, and others.
+The physiotherapist complies with current infection prevention and control best practice recommendations to support the health and safety of clients, health-care providers, themselves, and others.

 Expected outcome

-Clients can expect that the measures in place for infection prevention and control during the provision of physiotherapy services are in compliance with applicable legislation, regulatory requirements, standards, and guidelines.
+Clients can expect that the measures in place for infection prevention and control during the provision of physiotherapy services comply with applicable legislation, regulatory requirements, standards, guidelines, and current best practice recommendations.

 Performance expectations